top of page

 Meet the Staff

 Elementary Guide & Director

 Molly began early education work in 2011, when she moved to Oʻahu from Portland.
 While working towards a PhD focusing on societal inequalities and health outcomes, she began to understand the lasting impacts and significance of early life experiences.
 This, combined with a passion for student-led learning, led her back to the Montessori method.
 Molly attended Montessori schools through age 12.
 She holds an AMI Primary diploma, a graduate certificate in Global Health, and MA and BA degrees in Sociology.
-A Founding Guide, Molly now directs Admissions and Community Engagement at MoʻO.
+A Founding Guide, Molly directs Admissions at MoʻO.

 Amy was born in Chicago and comes to us from the world of design.
 After decades working in the interior design industry in Los Angeles, CA, Amy convinced her husband Mike (a Maui boy), to bring her home.
 On Oahu, she is choosing new adventures.
 We are happy to have her support at Mo'O school in the Elementary class.

 Rita is committed to the well-being of every child and serves this calling as a Montessori educator.
 For over 20 years, she has worked to build trust with children in Montessori Primary environments all over the world as their guide, first in Toronto and most recently in Perth, Australia after 12 years in a Primary in Saipan.
 Rita's own educational endeavors, her BA in Native Studies from Trent University and her AMI Primary diploma, are a natural match for our ʻāina-based Montessori culture.
 A former paddler, Rita appreciates the ocean.
 She also enjoys birding, hiking and camping with her family.